mrb113/mrb113.github.io/_posts/2016-2-6-Pathfinder-Priority-Inversion.md

 ### Diagnosis: Priority inversion

 Pathfinder has three tasks (called "threads" in the context of software) that run at three different priorities.
 A thread scheduled at a higher priority interrupts a thread running at a lower priority.
 Each of the threads shared a single memory area, called the *information bus*.
 Only one thread can access the information bus at a time– if another thread wants to read from or write to the bus, it has to wait for the resource to become available.
 This prevents a thread’s information from being overwritten by another thread.
-(Concurrency-savvy readers: the information bus is protected with mutexes).
+Access to the information bus was managed by the VxWorks operating system present on Pathfinder.

 Introducing our three thread contestants: